JoinCODED/WS-Flutter-M9-CRUD-With-API/02_Getting_Date/02_Get_Request.md

   }
 ```

-Don't forget the `await` keyword because we need to wait for the server to send us the data back.
+Do not forget the `await` keyword because we have to wait for the server to send us the data back.

-Now we need to store the response somewhere, `dio` gives us a date type responsible for this:
+Now, we need to store the response somewhere, and `dio` gives us a data type responsible for this:

 ```dart
   Future<List<Book>> getBooks() async {